scania-digital-design-system/tegel/core/src/components/side-menu/webcomponent/readme.md

 # sdds-side-menu

-The side menu is a container for navigation items.
+The Side Menu is a container for navigation items.
 It can be collapsed on desktop screens and opened and closed on mobile screens.

 Example: